kaige/Sudoku/README.md

 Sudoku
 ======

-a simple program that generate a solution for a 9X9 Sudoku game
+A simple program that generates a solution for a 9X9 Sudoku game

 // -----------------------------------------------------------------------------
 //